Augusta National Golf Club: Ike's Pond

 During a visit to Augusta National, then-General Eisenhower returned from a walk through the woods on the eastern part of the grounds and informed Clifford Roberts that he had found a perfect place to build a dam if the club would like a fish pond.
 Ike's Pond was built for Eisenhower to fish in and named after him; the dam is located just where Eisenhower said it should be.

 Roberts died of suicide next to Ike's Pond on September 29, 1977.

 Rae's Creek

 Rae's Creek cuts across the southeastern corner of the Augusta National property.
-Rae's Creek runs in front of No. 12 green, has a tributary evident at No. 13 tee, and flows at the back of No. 11 green.
+Rae's Creek runs in front of the No. 12 green, has a tributary evident at the No. 13 tee, and flows at the back of the No. 11 green.
 This is the lowest point in elevation of the course.
 The Hogan and Nelson Bridges cross the creek after the 12th and 13th tee boxes, respectively.
 The creek was named after former property owner John Rae, who died in 1789.
 It was Rae's house which was the farthest fortress up the Savannah River from Fort Augusta.
 The house kept residents safe during Indian attacks when the fort was out of reach.